Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Event Categorization

 \subsection{Reweight Variables}

-Reweight variables are the parameters chosen to represent the defining final state features in a detector.
+Reweight variables are the parameters chosen to represent the defining final-state features in a detector.
 They are fed to reweighters for training and later for weight estimation.
-To capture the defining features of \numuC~CCQE-like topologies in \minerva~detector, we choose the momenta and calorimetric energy of detectable final state particles as reweight variables.
+To capture the defining features of \numuC~CCQE-like topologies in \minerva~detector, we choose the momenta and calorimetric energy of above-threshold final-state particles as reweight variables.
 Always included as reweight variables are $p_y$ and $p_z$ of $\mu^-$ (lepton $p_x$ vanishes in the reaction plane coordinates, by construction) and calorimetric energy, $\sum T_p$ the sum of the kinetic energy of all protons.
-If there are 1 or 2 detectable protons, $p_x, p_y,$ and $p_z$ of these protons are also included; if there are 3 or more detectable protons, only $p_x, p_y,$ and $p_z$ of the leading proton are included; and if there is no detectable proton, the momenta $\sum p_x, \sum p_y, $ and $\sum p_z$ summed over below-threshold protons are included.
-If there are 1 or more detectable neutron(s), only the leading neutron's $p_x,p_y$ and $p_z$ are included.
+If there are 1 or 2 above-threshold protons, $p_x, p_y,$ and $p_z$ of these protons are also included; if there are 3 or more above-threshold protons, only $p_x, p_y,$ and $p_z$ of the leading proton are included; and if there is no above-threshold proton, the momenta $\sum p_x, \sum p_y, $ and $\sum p_z$ summed over below-threshold protons are included.
+If there are 1 or more above-threshold neutron(s), only the leading neutron's $p_x,p_y$ and $p_z$ are included.
 These reweight variables are summarized in Table \ref{tab:categories-variables}'s right column.

 The above choices are optimized for the goals of this study, which are to reproduce variables of interest that are reconstructable in the MINERvA detector and used for its physics results.
 If the goal were to study multi-neutron production in neutrino interactions, for example, a different set of categories might be chosen.
-The method could also be adopted to event types beyond CCQE-like, for example, the charged-current events with 1 pion in the final state (CC1$\pi$), for which the reweight variables may include the momenta of detectable final state pion.
-A general approach would: (1) categorize the events based on the final state particle content of interest and detection thresholds, (2) choose reweight variables to reflect features seen in the detector, and (3) train reweighters within each category to determine weights for events.
+The method could also be adopted to event types beyond CCQE-like, for example, the charged-current events with 1 pion in the final-state (CC1$\pi$), for which the reweight variables may include the momenta of above-threshold final-state pion.
+A general approach would: (1) categorize the events based on the final-state particle content of interest and detection thresholds, (2) choose reweight variables to reflect features seen in the detector, and (3) train reweighters within each category to determine weights for events.